zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

 An ituition from the start of the effort was that it would be some kind of "sweep and mark" algorithm.
-There is no avoiding walking through each component with its member items, but let's try our best to do this walkthrough only once---at least on the surface---figure out and write down relations as we go, and only do some trivial postprocessing on the findings after the single pass.
+There is no avoiding walking through each component with its member items, but let's try our best to do this walkthrough only once---at least on the surface, figure out and write down relations as we go, and only do some trivial postprocessing on the findings after the single pass.

 It will likely be quite procedural, with careful book-keeping along the way.
 Watch out for careless use of dynamic `lists`: create new ones, `append` to them, and so on.